Viperfourfive/SpaceFighterFRB/README.md

 # SpaceFighterFRB

 A Geometry Wars like clone.
 I'm using this project to familiaze myself with the FlatRedBall framework, XNA 4.0, and C#.
 Feel free to fork and play or fork and make your own changes :)

-Currently, the only (working) input mapped is to a Xbox 360 controller.
+Input mapped is to a Xbox 360 controller or keyboard.
+XBox360: Left stick to move & Right stick to shoot.
+Keyboard: WASD to move & Arrow keys to shoot.